carolinesalib/blog/README.md

 ### Blog page

-**Storing and editing articles**
+**Storing and editing posts**

 With the intent of making it as simple as possible, I decided to not use a database for now.
-Instead, I'm saving the articles on markdown files under `articles` folder.
-This way I can easily edit my markdowns without needing a whole admin area where I can edit and preview my articles.
+Instead, I'm saving the posts on markdown files under `posts` folder.
+This way I can easily edit my markdowns without needing a whole admin area where I can edit and preview my posts.

-The `Article` model (not an active record model) is responsible for converting the `article.yml` structure into a list of articles to be displayed at `/blog/posts` URL.
+The `post` model (not an active record model) is responsible for converting the `post.yml` structure into a list of posts to be displayed at `/blog/posts` URL.

 I'm using the `redcarpet` gem to parse the markdown files and `rouge` gem for code highlight.

 **Filters**

-In the `/blog/posts` URL, we can search for tags (ex: `/blog/posts?tag=ruby`) or for articles in progress (ex: `/blog/posts?in_progress=true`).
-Articles in progress are hidden in the main list unless we use the `in_progress` param in the URL.
+In the `/blog/posts` URL, we can search for tags (ex: `/blog/posts?tag=ruby`) or for posts in progress (ex: `/blog/posts?in_progress=true`). posts in progress are hidden in the main list unless we use the `in_progress` param in the URL.

 **Slug**